dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 #### `.file`

 The path name of the source code relative to the evaluation directory of the exercise.
-The source code must at least define the custom evaluator function.
+The source code must at least define the custom oracle function.

 #### `.name`

-The name of the custom evaluator function, with a default value of `evaluate`.
+The name of the custom oracle function, with a default value of `evaluate`.

 ### EvaluationResult

-The result of an evaluator function.
+The result of an oracle function.
 In most languages, TESTed provides utilities to create a correct return type.
 In other languages, you must return an object with the following attributes: